 Table 4: Security Objectives for the operational environment Objective Objective Description OE.PASSPHRASE_STRENGTH An authorized administrator will be responsible for ensuring that the passphrase authorization factor conforms to guidance from the Enterprise using the TOE.
 OE.PLATFORM_I&A The Operational Environment will provide individual user identification and authentication mechanisms that operate independently of the authorization factors used by the TOE.
-OE.POWER_SAVE The Operational environment must be configurable so that there exists at least one mechanism that will cause the system to power down after a period of time in the same fashion as the user electing to shutdown the system (O.SHUTDOWN).
+OE.POWER_SAVE 2 The Operational environment must be configurable so that there exists at least one mechanism that will cause the system to power down after a period of time in the same fashion as the user electing to shutdown the system.
 Any such mechanism (e.g., sleep, hibernate) that does not conform to this requirement must be capable of being disabled by the administrator.
 OE.RESTRICTED_FUNCTIONS Management functions will be limited to an authorized administrator.
 OE.SINGLE_USE_ET External tokens that contain authorization factors will be used for no other purpose than to store the external token authorization factor.
-OE.STRONG_ENVIRONMENT CRYPTO The Operating Environment will provide a cryptographic function capability that is commensurate with the requirements and capabilities of the TOE and Appendix C. OE.TRAINED_USERS Authorized users will be properly trained and follow all guidance for securing the TOE and authorization factors.
+OE.TRAINED_USERS Authorized users will be properly trained and follow all guidance for securing the TOE and authorization factors.